-Open the embedded Terminal (Alt+F12) and type
+In the embedded Terminal (Alt+F12) , type:

-npm install --global stylusat the command prompt for global installation.
 Learn more from the Stylus official website.

 Compiling the Stylus code

-To create a File Watcher
+Create a File Watcher

-In the Settings/Preferences dialog (Ctrl+Alt+S), click File Watchers under Tools.
+In the Settings dialog (Control+Alt+S), click File Watchers under Tools.
 The File Watchers page that opens shows the list of already configured File Watchers.

 Click the or press Alt+Insert and choose the Stylus predefined template from the list.